collocations.org

 deep

-The German army struck deep into northern France.
+The army struck deep into northern territory.

-(often figurative) The remark struck home.
+The remark struck home.

-VERB + STRIKE
+VERB + strike

-be ready to, prepare to
+be about to, be going to, be ready to, prepare to

 against